In Progress Works:

 2020 Works Completed:

-- “Songs of the Islands” by French Caribbean composer Dominique Le Gendre.
+- “Songs of the Islands” by Caribbean composer Dominique Le Gendre.
 Set to be premiered by the Manchester Symphony Orchestra on May 16, 2021.
 Soloists will be Jamie Chamberlin Granner, soprano, Maegan Pollonais, mezzo-soprano, and Nathan Granner, tenor.

 - “Un flambeau, Jeanette Isabelle” (October 2020) an arrangement of the French carol for SSA chorus with piano accompaniment and flute obbligato.